S0m3randomguy/Xbox-One-prototype/apply.md

 ### 5.
 Unzip your zip folder.
 ### 6.
+Insert the tiles for your game (Must be created in Makecode arcade editor)
+### 7.
 Go to this reposotory and click upload files.
-### 7.
+### 8.
 Select the files you unzipped.
 This will create a new pull request.
 There you need to comment the name of the game and the creator.
 And you're good to go!
+## Video instructions
+For a detail video explanation, follow this link: (comming soon)